-Max was strung up in glowing white chains and tied on the ground between Allen and Carl.
+Max was strung up in glowing white chains and straddled between Allen and Carl.
 Francis left with Omicron through some sort of portal, and a handful of other people exited and entered and exited again in a stampede of footsteps.
-Soon, the only people who remained in the room besides Max himself, two out of three of his bosses, and the executives were the commissario and his two officers.
+Soon, the only people who remained in the room besides Max himself, two-thirds of his bosses, and the executives were the commissario and his two officers.

-Commissario Vincente began pacing up and down their line while biting his thumb.
+Commissario Vincente paced up and down their line biting his thumb.

 “A-Are you really going to go along with this, chief?” one officer stammered.

 Vincente whipped around and snapped, “Of course, I’m going to go along with it.
-I don’t like it, but I’m going to go along with it!
+I don’t like it, but I have to go through with it!
 Theta was chosen as leader, and our rules say the one who’s chosen is the one we follow!
-If I break the damn rule now, then I set precedent to break the rules in the future—oh, don’t look at me like that when three months ago you were breaking the damn rules to try and bag of a couple yankee-dankee, two-bit criminals!”
+If I break the damn rule now, then I set precedent to break the rules in the future—oh, don’t look at me like that when three months ago you were breaking the damn rules to try and bag of a couple yankee-dankee, two-bit criminals!
+You should be arrested!”

-Vincente dug into his pockets and tossed both of the officers an item each.
+Vincente dug into his pockets and tossed the two officers an item each.
 “Here.
 Theta gave me extra proto-conductors since I got myself locked in here last time.
 Take it, use it, get your families out of this city.”

-“Dammit, shut up and leave before I arrest you for damn misconduct!”
+“Dammit, shut up and leave before I charge you for subversion of the law!”

 The officers exchanged looks before nodding and heading in and through the wall in a flash of light.

-“Sounds like you’ve bitten off more than you can chew,” Caporegime Agape said from two heads down.
-There was sweat dripping from her forehead, and her voice was shaking.
+“Sounds like you’ve bitten off more than you can chew,” Caporegime Agape said two heads down.
+Sweat dripped from her forehead, and her voice shook.
 “It’s no time for regrets unless you—”